dmitriz/dental-routine/dental-guide.md

 * **Brushing:**
   * **Frequency:** At least twice a day, ideally three times.
   * **Toothpaste Examples from this guide (others in `tools-and-products.md`):**
-    * *Boni Natural (Mint & Melaleuca/Tea Tree Oil):* Tea tree oil has natural antiseptic properties.
+    * *Boni Natural (Mint and Melaleuca/Tea Tree Oil):* Tea tree oil has natural antiseptic properties.
 Potentially good for loose teeth concerns.
     * *SP-4 (with Probiotics):* May help balance oral flora.
     * *Wonder Smile (Whitening):* Focuses on whitening.
   * General advice on brushing technique, toothbrush types, specific timing (e.g., after oil pulling, after acidic foods), and other toothpaste types are covered in detail in `daily-routine.md` and `tools-and-products.md`.